Skip to content

 Version-1.63.0

-DataKit receives tasks dispatched from the center and executes them.
-Currently, it supports the JVM dump function.
+DataKit receives tasks issued from the center and executes them.
+Currently supports the JVM dump function.

-After installing DataKit (DK), two files will be generated in the template/service-task directory of the installation folder: jvm_dump_host_script.py and jvm_dump_k8s_script.py.
-The former is for the host machine mode, and the latter is for the virtual (Kubernetes) environment.
+After installing DK, two files will be generated under the installation directory template/service-task: jvm_dump_host_script.py and jvm_dump_k8s_script.py.
+The former is the script for host mode, and the latter is for the k8s environment.

-In the host machine environment, the current environment must have python3 and the requests package installed.
-If not, you need to install it using:
+In the host environment, the current environment requires python3 and packages.
+If not installed, you need to install them:

 pip install requests